Save money on your daily coffee to invest in your child’s future

 Final Result: Delicious coffee concentrate ready for some cream or milk and Torani syrup!

 The second option, while a little more expensive but a great savings in time and energy is Trader Joes Cold Brew Concentrate.
 I wish they sold this stuff in bulk.
 When I’m too lazy or don’t have time to make my own this is my go to.
 At just $7.99 it’s a deal and saves you so much compared to your fancy coffee shop iced coffee latte.
+I’ve linked it from Amazon below in case you don’t have a Trader Joe’s nearby.
 Mine even goes further than the suggesting servings because I add more milk in general.
 But, if you like a stronger coffee flavor you will certainly get 8 servings out of this, and that means just $1 per coffee drink!
 That’s money saved and invested in your child’s future.

 Just as with the homemade latte don’t forget the secret weapon of Torani syrup.
 One of my personal favorites is the bourbon caramel flavor – so yummy!